Home

 Contact Us

-Burnett Thompson, pianist, composer, educator, lives near Washington, DC.
-He was educated at the Hochschule fuer Musik in Vienna, Austria, and the New England Conservatory of Music.
-Further s studies included work with pianist William Masselos, and Jazz and Western theory with Steven Strunk.
+Burnett Thompson was educated at the Hochschule fuer Musik in Vienna, Austria, and the New England Conservatory of Music as a student of the German pianist and educator Veronica Jochum.
+Further studies included work with pianist William Masselos, and Jazz and Western theory with Steven Strunk.

 In 1981 he founded the Foggy Bottom Chamber Music Society.
 Comprised of himself as pianist with members of the National Symphony Orchestra, the group was regularly coached by Mstislav Rostropovich and performed in a documentary about the eminent cellist.